Einride launches next-generation autonomous vehicle, makes autonomous electric transport commercially available worldwide

 AET 3 (Rural) takes the autonomous vehicle's functionality to the next level, allowing operation on backroads and less busy main roads between facilities, at a maximum operating speed of 45 km/h.
 Finally, AET 4 (Highway) includes fully autonomous operation on freeways and other major roads at up to 85 km/h.
 Levels 3 and 4 are available for pre-order, and will ship to customers in 2022-2023.

 A groundbreaking freight mobility design, refined

-The Pod’s iconic shape has been refined for the next generation, both to improve functionality and to prepare it for production at scale.
+The Autonomous vehicle's iconic shape has been refined for the next generation, both to improve functionality and to prepare it for production at scale.
 The rounded edges and features give it a more aerodynamic shape for improved performance, but do not impede on cargo capacity.

-Additionally, high-performance lighting is integrated into the Pod’s signature frontal feature, making it both road legal and instantly recognizable.
+Additionally, high-performance lighting is integrated into the autonomous vehicle's signature frontal feature, making it both road legal and instantly recognizable.
 The rear lights have been extended the entire height of the cargo bay for maximum visibility for other road users, improving safety and emphasizing the functionality of the design.

 Industry leaders have already committed to AET

-Along with the release of the new Pod, multiple current Einride customers have committed to become launch partners, agreeing to start operating the new Pod with AET functionality in global markets.
-Lidl Sweden, one of Einride’s original partners has signed on for multiple Pods, and Swedish plant-based milk and dairy product producer Oatly has also agreed to add autonomous operation on top of existing electric truck operations.
+Along with the release of the new autonomous vehicle, multiple current Einride customers have committed to become launch partners, agreeing to start operating the new autonomous vehicle with AET functionality in global markets.
+Lidl Sweden, one of Einride’s original partners has signed on for multiple autonomous vehicles, and Swedish plant-based milk and dairy product producer Oatly has also agreed to add autonomous operation on top of existing electric truck operations.

 In addition to our current collaborators, Bridgestone, a global provider of sustainable mobility and advanced solutions, has also become a launch partner, as well as Swedish battery manufacturer Northvolt.